-• Criteria and evidence required to substantiate a case for administrative action or prosecution referral.
+Criteria and evidence required to substantiate a case for administrative action or prosecution referral.

-The Training Coordinator shall maintain documentation that employees, volunteers, contractors and investigators have completed required training and that they understand the training.
+The Training Coordinator shall maintain documentation that employees, volunteers, contractors, and investigators have completed required training and that they understand the training.
 This understanding shall be documented through individual signature or electronic verification.

-All current employees and volunteers who may have contact with detainees or prisoners shall be trained within one year of the effective date of the PREA standards.
-The agency shall provide annual refresher information to all such employees and volunteers to ensure that they understand the current sexual abuse and sexual harassment policies and procedures.
+All current department members who may have contact with individuals in custody shall be trained within one year of the effective date of the PREA standards.
+The agency shall provide annual refresher information to all such members to ensure that they understand the current sexual abuse and sexual harassment policies and procedures.